-The Exercise Science and Chiropractic Track allows students to achieve a Bachelor of Science Degree (B.S.) in Exercise Science at King's College, as well a Doctor of Chiropractic (D.C.) degree at New York Chiropractic College.
+The Exercise Science and Chiropractic Track allows students to achieve a Bachelor of Science Degree (B.S.) in Exercise Science at King's College, as well a Doctor of Chiropractic (D.C.) degree at Logan University or Northeast College of Health Sciences.
 This unique track allows qualified students to complete both degrees in a total of 7 years (3+4) instead of 8 (4+4).